 CH: No relief at source.

-DE: several MT566 are sent (from January’s call)
+DE: several MT566 are sent (from January’s call).
+The majority of banks will send separate MT566s or even use segregated accounts per tax rate.

 Further feedback is requested for the March call.

 Action: Remaining NMPGs to provide feedback on that use case for next calls.